 I think you’ll agree with me that making a house payment each month sucks.

-About 6 years ago, I didn’t even think it would be possible to buy a house without a mortgage.
+There was a time that I didn’t even think it would be possible to buy a house without a mortgage.
 I thought the only way I will ever own home is to borrow money.
 Man, was I mistaken.
 Looking back at all of the interest I have paid to banks makes me sick.
 I knew there had to be another way and there is.
 Here is an example of how one could actually make this a reality.

 How a couple can buy a home without a mortgage